Wandalen/wTools/module/core/data_fmt/docs/pattern/001_three_layer_architecture.md

     text.rs                  # TextFormatter
 ```

+### Applicability

+Apply this pattern when organizing a library that renders the same data in multiple output formats.
+The three-layer separation is appropriate when: (1) multiple output formats must share a common data representation; (2) formatters must be interchangeable without caller code changes; (3) new formatters must be addable without modifying existing data or builder code.

-### Rationale
+### Consequences

 The three-layer separation ensures formatters remain interchangeable: the same `TreeNode< T >` or `TableView` can be passed to any formatter without modification.
 Layer 2's `TableShapedView` trait decouples formatter logic from tree internals, so table-shaped formatters operate on flat vectors of strings rather than traversing tree structure directly.
 This enables the mutual replaceability design principle.
+The cost is that the tree encoding for tabular data is non-obvious — callers must use the builders rather than constructing trees directly.

 ### Sources